yacineb/k-test/README.md

 You'll need to run `npm i` on each subfolder and at the root repository level (to have typings and intellisence when you open vsoce at the repo level)

-Minimum required version is Node 10, older versions are obsolete and no longer maintained.
+Minimum required version is Node LTS (12), older versions are obsolete and no longer maintained.

 Current code base if full Typescript in strict mode.